eclipse-volttron/volttron-agent-watcher/README.md

 * watchlist: a list of VIP identities to watch on the platform instance
 * check-period: interval in seconds between the agent watcher checking the platform peerlist and publishing alerts

-The agent watcher needs other agents to watch.
+The agent watcher requires other agents to watch.
 In the below example, we are watching the platform.driver and platform.actuator.

 In your config add the following JSON.